News: Finnish Nationality Classroom Fundraiser: T-Shirts, Handmade Scarves, Tote Bags and More for Sale.

 2. You can also help by sharing this information with your friends, family, and local cultural organizations.
-To help with the fundraising effort, a flyer describing the Finnish Nationality Classroom Project is available for download (in English: Finnish Room Committee Flyer or Finnish: Luokkahuone.pdf).
+To help with the fundraising effort, a flyer describing the Finnish Nationality Classroom Project is available for download at Finnish Room Committee Flyer.
 A fundraising poster is available for download here: FinnishRoomPoster.pdf and a complimentary 30-minute video about the Nationality Classroom program, entitled “Homelands Remembered”, is available for presentations upon request.
-For more information please contact Seija Cohen (email@example.com).
+For more information please contact Seija Cohen (firstname.lastname@example.org).
 Adding a link to http://www.pittsburghfinns.org on your organizations website is another way to help spread the word.

 - The Finnish Room Committee